 How technology serves your mission and vision for your organization can vary tremendously.
-Fortunately, advancing technologically doesn’t necessarily mean abandoning everything you already have and already know.
+Fortunately, technological modernization doesn’t necessarily mean abandoning everything you already have and already know.
+It may not even require a full, radical transformation of your business.

 By understanding what your organization really needs and how technology can support your goals, you’ll be in a better position to chart an effective digital modernization or transformation.